Did you know that vomiting foamy yellow stuff is usually an indicator for hunger pukes in raw-fed dogs?

 Hunger pukes mostly happen late at night or early in the morning, and here’s why:

-That’s because it’s considerably less starchy than dry dog food.
+This may be because it’s considerably less starchy than dry dog food.

 Examples of starchy ingredients in kibbles are white potatoes, corn, peas and lentils.